 The clock is ticking.
 Every day you’re hustling to move up and earn more.
 And you’re wondering if you need to carve out some time to learn a new writing skill, too.

-There’s always a new writing skill you can learn or improve on.
+There’s always a new writing skill you can learn or improve on when figuring out how to make money writing.
 And it can pay off in a big way.

 Believe me, I know.
 I’ve been a copywriter for more than 30 years.
 You know, like before the Internet, social media, blogging, and digital marketing.